Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 In Java, you will have easy access to lecturers from universities such as Universitas Gadjah Mada and Universitas Sanata Darma and to the intellectual and artist communities of Yogyakarta.
 Lectures and excursions will focus on the major religions and philosophies in the area, the court arts of Java, and how social change is expressed through the arts and education in Islamic schools and universities.
 You will also visit Islamic boarding schools and see examples of street art forms.

-You will spend between four and six days in a farming village in the Tabanan district of Bali, one of the leading regions for rice production.
+You will spend several days in a farming village in the Tabanan district of Bali, one of the leading regions for rice production.
 In Tabanan, you will have the opportunity to learn about local agriculture and the unique practices of subak societies, which govern rice-field irrigation.
 You may choose to test your own rice planting skills, learn about traditional medicines, prepare a traditional Balinese feast, play sports with village children, or learn Indonesia’s peculiar and widely influential traditional music, gamelan.
 You may also learn how to make traditional medicine after a lecture on traditional healers and medicine in Bali.
 You can also make coconut oil and coconut bowls as part of the optional activities.

 In the village, you will conduct an interview to gain primary data for your thematic seminar paper on a topic related to your Independent Study Project (ISP).
 This assignment will help you develop interviewing skills and reveal challenges and problems that might arise during your ISP.